I’m really good at helping with:

 Individual lessons are $70, or $250 if you pay for a month of weekly lessons up front ($30 off).

 I adore you!
 Adults and teens who take on an instrument are such an inspiring bunch to work with!

-But in most cases I suggest beginners find a good local teacher, if one is available, to help set you up for long-term success with your posture and bow technique.
+But in most cases I suggest that those who have never played the fiddle before find a good local, in-person teacher, if one is available, to help set you up for long-term success with your posture and bow technique.

-If you can’t find a local teacher, or can’t find one you like, feel free to contact me about beginning lessons and we’ll talk about options for working together.
+If you can’t find an in-person teacher, or can’t find one you like, feel free to contact me about beginning lessons and we’ll talk about options for working together.
 If I don’t think it’s going to be the best fit for you for whatever reason, I will do my best to provide a good referral.